sahilg28/sahilg28/README.md

 # 💫 About Me:
 Hi there!
-I'm Sahil Gupta, a full-stack developer passionate about building real-world projects and exploring domains like Web3, web development, and design.
+I'm Sahil Gupta, a full-stack developer passionate about building real-world projects and exploring Web3, Web development, and Design.

 🌱 Currently learning and building with the MERN Stack, always evolving through hands-on experience.
 Passionate about turning ideas into impactful projects and collaborating on innovative solutions.